 Grahame is supported in running the directorate by:

-Our National Laboratories Directorate is led by Dr Andrew Taylor.
+Our National Laboratories Directorate is led by Neil Geddes.
 The National Laboratories provide research facilities and capabilities that, because of their scale, complexity, strategic character or cost, are appropriately operated as a national research resource.

 These facilities and capabilities include access for external users to neutron scattering and light source facilities, laser facilities, accelerator research facilities and high performance computing.
 They also include national technical capabilities in nuclear physics, particle physics, astronomy, accelerator science, instrumentation, and space technology.